-- 1. Database design and EER modeling

-- 2. SQL

-- 3. Functional dependencies and normalization

-- 4. BrianAir project, 4a: initial design, 4b: improved design 4c: implementation, 4d: urkund analysis

-- Deadlines on the course Website

-- hard deadlines for assignments 4a and 4b (before assignment 3!)

-- To be solved in pairs

-- register with lab partners in Webreg before March 31 (this Friday)

-- Use MySQL server for assignments 2 and 4c

-- need access to MySQL server provided by LiU IT

-- instructions on the course Website
+- 1. Database design and EER modeling - 2.
+SQL - 3.
+Functional dependencies and normalization - 4.
+BrianAir project, 4a: initial design, 4b: improved design 4c: implementation, 4d: Urkund analysis - Deadlines on the course Website - hard deadlines for assignments 4a and 4b (before assignment 3!) - To be solved in pairs - register with lab partners in Webreg no later than April 3 - Use MariaDB database server for assignments 2 and 4c - need access to the server provided by LiU IT - instructions on the course Website